-- 10. I reported to the head of the village, Mr Holman, in the main office.
-I don't know how often I spoke to him, it was just from time to time.
-After Mr Banner left, the head was Mr Coleman and then Mr Mortimer, who I knew from when he worked at Wandsworth Borough Council. - I just spoke to the other house parents socially.
-I can remember a Mr and Mrs Young and a Mr and Mrs Willis.
-The Willis' bought a house at Quarriers and fostered children.
+- 9. QEA dealt with reporting to the head of the village, Mr Holman, in the main office.
+I don't know how often she spoke to him, it was just from time to time.
+We spoke to him more socially than about management.
+After Mr Banner left, the head was Mr Coleman and then Mr Mortimer, who QEA knew from when they worked at - 10.
+We just spoke to the other house parents socially.
+There was a Mr and Mrs Young and a Mr and Mrs Willis, they bought a house at Quarriers and fostered children.
 I can't remember the names of the other couples.
-The house parents did socialise, mainly when we were at meetings at the hall but not much else, as we were just too busy. - 12.
-There were ten or twelve houses at Quarriers, I think that Quarriers was good to begin with, but I saw a lot of changes in the five years we were there.
-As it grew it might have become too big for the children to feel at home in.
+The house parents did socialise, but not much, as we were just too busy. - 11.
+There were ten or twelve houses at Quarriers, I think that Quarriers was good to begin with, but I saw a lot of changes in the five years we were there, and as it grew it might have become too big for the children to feel at home in.
 There must have been between four and five hundred children in Quarriers during the time we were there.
-We had fourteen children in our house in the time we were there, as well as our own daughter The children in our cottage called us, "Uncle QEK and, "Aunty QEA.
-There was roughly an even split of boys and girls.
+We had fourteen children in our house in the time we were there, as well as our own daughter the children in our cottage called us, "Uncle QEK" and, "Aunty

+QEA There was roughly an even split of boys and girls.
 When children came to us, we would be told a little bit about them, then they just brought them in and introduced us and we introduced the new child to the other children.
 I don't know if there was a process for deciding which children went into which cottage, or if there was a personal care plan for individual children.
 I don't think people realise how much Quarriers did for children.

-QNT 13.
-We had the children from the Before that, if there were children under QNT school age, they went to a separate home, but we took all the despite two of them being below school age.
+12. We had the children from the QNT family.
+Before that, if there were children under school age, they went to a separate home, but we took all the QNT children despite two of them being below school age.
 We were very happy about that, as we thought it was a shame for siblings to be split up, especially after being separated from their parents.
-Before that, I don't know if children were able to keep in touch with younger QNT siblings in separate care, as the were the first we had with siblings below school age.
-I think they placed them with us, as they could see we had QNT who was eighteen months old when we went to Quarriers.
-The QNT were arrived.
-QNU is a music teacher now.
+Before that, I don't know if children were able to keep in touch with younger siblings in separate care, as the QNT children were the first we had with siblings below school age.
+I think they placed them with us, as they could see we had who was eighteen months old when we went to Quarriers.
+The QNT were QNT arrived.
+QNU is now a music teacher.

-- 14. We had a boy called and the second seco - 15.
-Another of the children place with us was Approved He came to us from an Approved School in Aberdeen, although he was happy with us, he took to our household routine without any problems. - 16.
+- 13. We had a boy called accurate who was about fourteen.
+He came to us from another cottage at Quarriers.
+I don't know if he asked to be moved or the house parents did.
+We didn't get any information on why he was moved. - 14.
+Another of the children place with us was approved.
+He came to us from an approved school in Aberdeen, although he took to our household routine without any problems. - 15.
 There were QDR and QNS who came to us early on, but I just can't remember the names of the other children.
 None of the children that we took in left us when we were there, they were all still in our cottage by the time we left, after five years.